Child Protection Policy

 This policy provides a framework for protecting children from exploitation and abuse of all kinds in ALWS supported programs and within ALWS itself.

-This policy applies to all ALWS employees, volunteers, study tour participants, members of congregational tours, board members, contractors and consultants (referred to as ‘personnel’).
-This policy also applies to ALWS implementing partners (referred to as ‘Partners’).
+This policy applies to all ALWS employees, volunteers, study tour participants, members of congregational tours, board members, interns, contractors and consultants (referred to as ‘personnel’).
+This policy also applies to ALWS implementing partners (referred to as ‘Partners’) and sub-contractors.

 Added to this is the fact that children in emergency situations are especially susceptible to abuse and exploitation.
 In an emergency or crisis situation, children are vulnerable when they become part of a displaced or traumatised population.
 Other factors that increase a child’s vulnerability to abuse and exploitation include disability, or being orphaned, displaced, homeless or abandoned.